raul338/cakephp-schema/README.md

     bin/cake bake migration_seed Users --records

 This will write a new file into `src/config/Seeds/UsersSeed.php` including all records currently present in the DB's users table.

+## Fixture generation

+This plugins allows to use generated schema and seeds as fixture model and data, by using a `SchemaFixture`.
+You can extend your fixtures just like the book indicates.

+Example usage:

+    bin/cake bake fixture --theme Schema Users

 ## TODO